CPernet/metaprivBIDS/docs/index.rst

 - K-Global
-   - K-Global attempts to capture individual variables K-anonymity contribution in the context of all other quasi-identifiers.
-This is done by evaluating the difference in unique row, given the removal of a given variable.
-To then account for the fact that e.g. continuous variables often result in more unique entries we normalise by the unique value counts of the column.
-Subsequently penalising variables with few unique values but a high impact on unique rows.
+   - K-Global attempts to capture an individual variable's k-anonymity contribution in the context of all other quasi-identifiers.
+This is done by evaluating the difference in unique rows when a given variable is removed.
+To account for the fact that, for example, continuous variables often result in more unique entries, we normalise by each column's unique value counts, subsequently penalising variables with few unique values but a high impact on unique rows.

 ..
 [1] Sweeney, L. (2002). k-Anonymity: A Model for Protecting Privacy. *International Journal of Uncertainty, Fuzziness and Knowledge-Based Systems*, 10(05), 557-570.